 Inequalities are at the forefront of many contemporary public and policy debates.
 We want to understand the causes of inequalities, the effect they have on people’s chances in life, and to identify viable policy options for a more inclusive society.

-We fund research that explores all types of inequality, including income, health, wealth, gender, ethnicity, disability, geography, age and education.
+The inequality research we fund explores all types of inequality, including income, health, wealth, gender, ethnicity, disability, geography, age and education.
 We recognise that different types of inequality are often interrelated and can affect people’s concept of fairness, rights and identity.

 We also want to understand what interventions might promote opportunity and reduce adversity through different life stages and promote social inclusion between and across generations.